csulit/rn-range-slider/README.md

 # RangeSlider

-Forked version modified from 'falseFunc' to 'trueFunc' to work with modals `onStartShouldSetPanResponderCapture: trueFunc`
+Forked version modified `onStartShouldSetPanResponderCapture` value from `falseFunc` to `trueFunc` to work with modals `onStartShouldSetPanResponderCapture: trueFunc`

 A highly optimized and fully customizable pure TS component for value range selection.